Edward Hepple: Scriptwriter

-Hepple wrote scripts for television productions, usually billed as "Eddie Hepple" including: Class of '74. and The Dovers.
+Hepple wrote scripts for television productions, (usually billed as "Eddie Hepple") including: Class of '74. and The Dovers.
+His script for the Homicide episode "The Corrupter" (screened 23 March 1971), is an early example of an Australian television storyline which took a neutral (and arguably sympathetic) attitude to male homosexuality.

-His script for the Homicide episode "The Corrupter" (screened 23 March 1971) is an early example of an Australian television storyline which took a neutral, and arguably sympathetic, attitude to male homosexuality.
+Death

-He died in Melbourne, Victoria on 3 September 2005, age 91 of unspecified causes.
+Hepole died in Melbourne, Victoria on 3 September 2005, age 91 of unspecified causes.